ravendb/docs/docs/client-api/partial-document-updates.markdown

 Being a JSON object, you can treat the entire array as value like shown above.
 Sometimes, however, you want to access certain items in the array

+## Working with nested operations
-// TODO Nested - the nested operations to perform.
-This is only valid when the `Type` is `PatchCommandType.Modify`
+The nested operatoions are only valid of the 'Type' is `PatchCommandType.Modify`.

-// TODO AllPositions - Set this property to true if you want to modify all items in an collection
+If we want to change all items in a collection we could do that by setting the AllPositions porparty to 'true'

+**Here are a few examples of nested operations:**

+Set value in a nested element:

+{CODE nested1@Consumer\Patching.cs /}

+Remove value in a nested element:

+{CODE nested2@Consumer\Patching.cs /}

-## Error handling
+## Concurrency

-// TODO
+If we wanted to we could run several batch operations in parallel, but we will not be able to set which one will end first.